What is evidence?

 - Information about the expert’s experience and background to explain what makes the person an expert

 Vehicle Accident Disputes

 - You may want to provide medical information to support your claim.
 Medical information can include reports and assessments by medical practitioners, receipts for medical information, and other items.

-- The CRT has rules specific to parties who want to submit expert evidence.
-There are limits on the amount of expert evidence you can submit.
-There are also limits on the amount of money the CRT can order one party to reimburse a party for fees and expenses in a motor vehicle injury dispute.
+- The CRT has rules about submitting expert evidence.
+There are limits on how much expert evidence you can submit.
+There are also limits on how much the CRT can order for reimbursement of fees and expenses.

-- Learn more about expert evidence and reimbursement of expenses for motor vehicle injury disputes.
+- Learn more about expert evidence and the reimbursement of fees and expenses for vehicle accident disputes.

 - Minutes – copies of strata meeting minutes that relate to your dispute.
 For example, strata council meetings, or strata AGMs.
 Make sure the minutes include the date of the meeting.